MuhammadsolihGofurov/MuhammadsolihGofurov/README.md

 ## Hi there!

-Hi, I am Muhammad Salih Gofurov, a front-end developer from Uzbekistan.
+Hi, I am Muhammadsolih Gofurov, a front-end developer from Uzbekistan.
 My passion for web sites is dreaming up ideas and making them high-quality, fast. </br>

 Connect with me here: